PA TV uses International Women's Day to glorify female terrorists and murderers

 Director of the Palestinian Women’s Union in Gaza Amal Hamad: “They have participated in the battle of the national struggle from the beginning.
 Women have always been pioneers, and since the struggle and resistance against the occupation, we have had female Martyrs (Shahidas), wounded, and prisoners...
 We bless the female and male prisoners and our Martyrs with all blessings… They have been alongside the men.
 The women were the first to take part in the battle.
 That is why we also have female Martyrs – Shadia Abu Ghazaleh (i.e., terrorist, prepared bombs for terror attacks), Dalal Mughrabi (i.e., terrorist who led murder of 37, 12 of them children), Wafa Idris (i.e., first female suicide bomber, murdered 1), Ayyat Al-Akhras (i.e., youngest female suicide bomber, murdered 2), Darin Abu Aisheh (i.e., female suicide bomber, wounded 3), [and] Razan Al-Najjar (i.e., paramedic accidentally killed participating in violent riot on the Gaza-Israel border)… Today, the Palestinian people in its entirety participates in the true battle of the national struggle that is greater than every secondary social battle here and there.”

-Shadia Abu Ghazaleh - Female Palestinian terrorist active in the Popular Front for the Liberation of Palestine (PFLP) terror organization and prepared bombs for many attacks against Israel.
+Shadia Abu Ghazaleh - Female Palestinian terrorist and member of the Popular Front for the Liberation of Palestine (PFLP) terror organization who prepared bombs for many attacks against Israel.
 While she was preparing a bomb for an attack in Tel Aviv in 1968, it accidentally detonated and killed her.

 Dalal Mughrabi – female Palestinian terrorist who led the most lethal terror attack in Israel’s history, known as the Coastal Road massacre, in 1978, when she and other Fatah terrorists hijacked a bus on Israel's Coastal Highway, murdering 37 civilians, 12 of them children, and wounding over 70.

-Wafa Idris – The first Palestinian female suicide bomber and a Fatah member.
-She carried out a suicide attack on Jaffa Road in central Jerusalem on Jan.
-27, 2002, murdering 1 and wounding over 150.
-Idris abused her position as a volunteer for the Palestinian Red Crescent to bypass Israeli security and enter Jerusalem in a Palestinian ambulance.
+Wafa Idris - The first Palestinian female suicide bomber.
+Belonging to Fatah, she blew herself up on Jaffa Road in central Jerusalem on Jan.
+27, 2002, killing 1 and wounding over 100.
+As a volunteer for the Palestinian Red Crescent she was able to bypass Israeli security and enter Jerusalem in a Palestinian ambulance.

 Ayyat Al-Akhras - The youngest female Palestinian suicide bomber (aged 17).
 A member of Fatah, Al-Akhras carried out a suicide bombing attack near a Jerusalem supermarket on March 29, 2002, murdering 2 and wounding 28.

-Darin Abu Aisheh – Female suicide bomber from Fatah who carried out a suicide attack at the Makkabim checkpoint between Modiin and Jerusalem on Feb.
-27, 2002 after she was asked to get out of her car for inspection, wounding 3 police officers.
+Darin Abu Aisheh – Palestinian female suicide bomber and Fatah member who carried out a suicide attack at the Makkabim checkpoint between Modiin and Jerusalem on Feb.
+27, 2002, after she was asked to get out of her car for inspection, wounding 3 police officers.

 Razan Al-Najjar - Female Palestinian paramedic accidentally killed on June 1, 2018, while serving as a paramedic during the March of Return violent riots on the Gaza-Israel border.